+Post-Master's DNP Overview

-Post-Master's advanced practice nurses and clinical administrative leaders have the opportunity to obtain the Doctor of Nursing Practice (DNP), a terminal degree designed for practice at the highest level of nursing.
+Advanced practice nurses and clinical administrative leaders who have a master's degree have the opportunity to obtain the Doctor of Nursing Practice (DNP), a terminal degree designed for practice at the highest level of nursing.
 Students interested in the advanced practice nursing specialty must have a master's degree and be prepared as a nurse practitioner, nurse midwife, clinical nurse specialist, or nurse anesthetist with national certification.
 Students interested in the executive leadership specialty must have a master's degree and experience in a healthcare leadership position.
 The primary goal of the DNP program is to prepare graduates for clinically intensive leadership careers including advanced clinical practice, executive leadership, applied clinical research, and faculty leadership roles.
 The program allows students to participate in online activities as well as on-campus intensives.
-For further information about the program, students can refer to the Graduate Department section of the catalog.

-DNP APPLICATION and ADMISSION INFORMATION
+BSN to DNP APPLICATION and ADMISSION INFORMATION

-DNP Application Deadlines
+BSN to DNP Application Dates